-5.1. for the course • Students will attend the course with their mobile phones shut down 5.2. for the seminar /lab • Students will attend the seminar with their mobile phones shut down activities • Room with computers as needed; high level programming language environment
+5.1. for the course • • Students will attend the course with their mobile phones shut down 5.2. for the seminar /lab • Students will attend the seminar with their mobile phones shut of Students will attend the seminar with their mobile phones shut down activities • Room with computers as needed; high level programming lan Room with computers as needed; high level programming language environment